Joao4569/ocean-basket-restaurant/README.md

 I made use of the following resources in order to plan and visualise my project, named Ocean Basket:
  - I made use of [Lucidchart](https://www.lucidchart.com/pages/) to design flowcharts in order to visualise the scope and logic of my ideas and thought processes.
  - I also made use [Lucidchart](https://www.lucidchart.com/pages/) to plan my use of Agile methodology and common practices, taught to me by Code Institute.
- - [Lucidchart](https://www.lucidchart.com/pages/) has a ERD diagram template which I used to plan Ocean Basket's models.
+ - [Lucidchart](https://www.lucidchart.com/pages/) has a ERD diagram template which I used to plan Ocean Basket's model.
  - I made use of [Balsamiq](https://balsamiq.com/) in order to create a basic wireframe design for Ocean Basket's webpages.

 ### Project Scope

 After reading the requirements for the project and the User's goal for the idea that I chose, I started working on flowcharts in order to visualise my idea and the thought processes behind it.
-I came up with four main categories of requirements for the project: functionality required from the application, data needed for the required functionality, data models which will store the data required and technologies that I would make use of for the construction of the project.
+I came up with four main categories of requirements for the project: functionality required from the application, data needed for the required functionality, a data model which will store the data required and technologies that I would make use of for the construction of the project.

-I did this in order to have some basic structure and goals laid out which I could use as a guideline for the construction of the project and as a checklist which I could use to keep track of my progression as I proceed with the constsruction of the project.
+I did this in order to have some basic structure and goals laid out which I could use as a guideline for the construction of the project and as a checklist which I could use to keep track of my progress as I proceeded with the constsruction of the project.

 ***Scope flowchart placeholder***